Immigrant or Resident Alien Enrollment

 Immigration status does, however, effect eligibility for in-state-tuition and financial aid.

 - Permanent, lawful residents or persons admitted as refugees are eligible to establish domicile for tuition purposes.

 - Nonimmigrant aliens residing in Colorado for purposes other than education may qualify for in-state status after one year of Colorado residence.

 - Nonimmigrants in the following categories cannot qualify for in-state tuition: F-1, F-2, H3, H4 (if the visa holder is the spouse or child of an H-3), J-1, and J-2 (if the J1 visa holder is a student or trainee), M-1, and M-2.

 - A student may also be classified as in-state if they:

-- Attend a public or private high school in Colorado for at least three years immediately preceding graduation or completion of a GED in Colorado.
+- Attend a public or private high school in Colorado for at least one year immediately preceding graduation or completion of a GED in Colorado.